silentgameplays/Simple-Debian-Setup/README.md

 **Fixing audio issues:**

+**Most gaming audio related issues in Proton/Pipewire happen because Secure Boot is enabled, installing Debian with Secure Boot disabled in BIOS/UEFI will help in these cases, Steam Deck has no Secure Boot.**

 **Install additional alsa and pipewire dependencies and restart pipewire service**

 * ``sudo apt install libasound2 libasound2-plugins alsa-utils alsa-firmware-loaders``